 Purpose

-This document specifies interfaces and requirements for the Data Transport System (DTS) to interact with the NOAO End to End Science Archive System (hereafter in this document the E2E SYSTEM.
+This document specifies interfaces and requirements for the Data Transport System (DTS) to interact with the NOAO End to End Science Archive System (hereafter in this document the E2E SYSTEM).
 The purpose of this document is to serve as a guide to designers and developers who are responsible for incorporating the DTS within the current E2E SYSTEM.

 Scope